alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/scientific-medical-equipment.markdown

 ###Goods eligible for VAT relief

-Even if not eligible for duty relief, you can still claim VAT relief if your goods are:
+You can claim VAT relief if your goods are:

 - medical, scientific, computer, video, sterilizing, laboratory or refrigeration equipment
-- intended for use in medical or veterinary research, training, diagnosis or treatment purchased with charitable or voluntary contributions
+- intended for use in medical or veterinary research, training, diagnosis or treatment
+- purchased with charitable or voluntary contributions

 The VAT relief also extends to: